Marcus Semien Player Props: Rangers vs. Cubs

 Marcus Semien At The Plate

-- Semien has a home run and a walk while hitting .207.
+- Semien is hitting .206 with a double, a home run and a walk.

-- Semien has gotten a hit in four of seven games this year (57.1%), with multiple hits twice.
+- In five of eight games this season (62.5%), Semien has reached via hit, and that includes multiple hits twice.

+- He has gone deep in one of eight games, and in 2.8% of his plate appearances.

 - Semien has picked up an RBI in two games this year, with multiple runs batted in once.